Loading, please wait...

 If you're after the ultimate rush and are hitting up Bondi beach, or perhaps heading to the fierce Atlantic ocean off the Algarve, you'll want a sufficient travel insurance policy for your next surfing trip.
 Who knows when you might 'ding' your board or get 'caught inside' a wave.

 With Holiday Extras you can get comprehensive cover for your surfing holiday without having to pay an extra charge or premium.
 Simply take out a standard level policy and you can expect surfing cover as part of the deal.

 We should probably clarify that, by surfing, we mean specifically the kind with just a board on the waves!
 Other types of surfing, such as wind and kite surfing requires an additional premium.

-Certain types of extreme sports activities, such as sky-surfing are not covered as part of our travel insurance, and you will need to find a more specialised policy to cover for this niche.
+Certain types of extreme sports activities, such as sky-surfing are not covered as part of our travel insurance, and you will need to find a more specialised policy to cover for this niche sport.
+For example, if you wanted to take part in surf life-saving through an organised competition, you would need to add-on Extra Activity Pack 2.
 For a full breakdown of all the sports that we do cover as standard with our travel insurance policies, visit our sports travel insurance page.